 Life at the Crossroads of Inclusion and Commitment

-- Seekers re-examine all commitments annually.
+- Re-examining these commitments annually.

-Our regular activities of community worship, Christian adult education and mission group life all provide opportunities to grow and practice shared ministry.
+Our regular activities of community worship, Christian adult education, and mission group life all provide opportunities to grow and practice shared ministry.

 We make serious efforts to welcome, and include in our fellowship, people who come from very different spiritual backgrounds.
 Likewise, we expect those who worship with Seekers Church to decide whether this community can be a meaningful place for them to follow a Christian spiritual path.
-We welcome all who come, but encourage a conscious commitment to the community from those who stay.
+We welcome all who come but encourage a conscious commitment to the community from those who stay.

 Those interested in becoming a Member of Seekers Church typically: